As you transition away from

 When loading large volumes of data with a sequence of

 COMMITthe results to avoid having transactions that last for hours.
-In typical load operations for data warehousing, if something goes wrong, you
+In typical load operations for data warehousing, if something goes wrong, you truncate the table (using

-TRUNCATE TABLEand start over from the beginning rather than doing a
+TRUNCATE TABLE) and start over from the beginning rather than doing a

 The preceding tips save memory and disk space that can be wasted

 during too-long transactions.
 When transactions are shorter than

 they should be, the problem is excessive I/O. With each